 The Maternal Health Crisis in the US and Pennsylvania

-• About 700 people die from pregnancy-related complications each year in the U.S.1
+• About 800 people die from pregnancy-related complications each year in the U.S.2

-• Compared to White people, American Indian/Alaska Native and Black people are 2 to 3 times more likely to die from a pregnancy-related cause1
+• Compared to individuals who are white, individuals who are American Indian/Alaska Native and Black are 2 to 3 times more likely to die from a pregnancy-related cause.2

-• According to the Maternity Care Deserts Report published by the March of Dimes, 7.6% of counties in Pennsylvania are maternity care deserts.
-A maternity care desert is any county in the United States without a hospital or birth center offering obstetric care and without any obstetric providers.5
+• According to the Maternity Care Deserts Report published by the March of Dimes, 7.5% of counties in Pennsylvania are maternity care deserts.
+This number is expected to rise due to hospital closures.
+A maternity care desert is any county in the United States without a hospital or birth center offering obstetric care and without any obstetric providers.
+5

 View more information and resources to support healthy pregnancies.